Plenary Line Up

 Maurine has openly been living with HIV since the early 2000s.
 In 2002, she could not access Prevention of Mother to Child Transmission (PMTCT) services and her son contracted HIV from her at birth.
 Maurine and her son both began free treatment in 2003 when the Global Fund came to Kenya.
 In 2008, Maurine founded the Lean On Me Foundation, which provides comprehensive care and support to adolescent girls and young women living with HIV and tuberculosis in Kenya.
 Maurine was also a Global Fund Advocates Network ‘Here I Am’ Campaign Ambassador from 2012-2013.
 She currently works as the Global Fund Coordinator for the International Community of Women Living with HIV (ICW Global) and is a member of the Gender Technical Committee on HIV and AIDS in Kenya, Women4GF and the Communities Delegation to the Global Fund Board.
 Maurine is a two-time award winner for her work with women and girls - winning the Unsung Hero Award from the US embassy in Kenya and the East Africa Community Service Award from the Ufadhili Trust.
 Maurine has since had another baby in 2013 who is HIV-free.

-Universal Access: Systems for Health in the Immediate Treatment Era
+Universal Access: What Systems for Health Will Get Us There?

 Dr Alex Coutinho recently retired as the Executive Director of Uganda’s Infectious Diseases Institute (IDI) and has spent three decades fighting HIV/AIDS in Africa.
 He is now working with Accordia Global Health Foundation and its implementing partners to increase Ebola preparedness and to advocate for structural changes to prevent such catastrophic outbreaks.
 Coutinho has held numerous leadership positions in global health.
 Currently, he chairs the Board of the International AIDS Vaccine Initiative (IAVI).
 He has served as Vice-Chair of the Global Fund Technical Review and Chair of the Board of the International Partnership for Microbicides.